Tiyo98/farewell-cue-collection/Farewell.md

   ![cue](https://cdn.discordapp.com/attachments/752203178715644024/1066160451177676930/image.png)
   ![cue](https://cdn.discordapp.com/attachments/752203178715644024/966094435098193970/unknown.png)
   \
   Wavedash into the room, hold jump and downright dash when you're past the ceiling like in the first screenshot.
-Buffer a left dash and hold downleft and it should roughly allign you with the right eye of the Kevin block.
+Buffer a left dash and hold downleft and it should roughly allign you with the right eye of the kevin block.
 Can always just release left a bit if you don't allign with the cue consistently.
   \
   ![cue](https://cdn.discordapp.com/attachments/752203178715644024/966094174719967242/unknown.png)
   \
-  Dash down when the Kevin reaches the 2nd hole of that pair of background holes.
+  Dash down when the kevin reaches the 2nd hole of that pair of background holes.
 Buffer 3 downdashes, a downright and a left dash to get the right timing for the kevin to fit through the breakable blocks.
-Don't move after the last dash into the Kevin and climbjump and upleft to the coin.
+Don't move after the last dash into the kevin and climbjump and upleft to the coin.
  </details>

   <details>